warren-bank/node-serve/README.md

     * add: (boolean) [`logRes`](https://github.com/warren-bank/node-serve/tree/master/lib/serve-handler#logres-boolean)
       - print a log of all outbound responses
     * remove: regex patterns to restrict the set of characters permitted in `key` and `value` attributes of each [header](https://github.com/warren-bank/node-serve/tree/master/lib/serve-handler#headers-array)
+    * modify: update the `value` attribute of each [header](https://github.com/warren-bank/node-serve/tree/master/lib/serve-handler#headers-array) to permit `null`
+      - `null` value is used to remove a specific response header from matching requests
 * [serve](https://github.com/vercel/serve)
   - forked from tag: [13.0.2](https://github.com/vercel/serve/releases/tag/13.0.2)
   - changes: